cymurs/ProjectTest/README.md

 # ProjectTest
-Test demos for little features and so on
+Test demos for some little features, such as comparing copy performance, traversing the directory, uptime statistics, and so on.